klis87/normy/packages/normy-react-query/README.md

 a mutation error, data will be reverted to original `rollbackData`.

 It will work at the same time as a normal mutation too, so on mutation success, all dependent queries will be updated again.
-If you are sure about the response structure, you might want to disable normalisation for this mutation, so that on successful response the normalisation won't be repeted unnecessarily:
+If you are sure about the response structure, you might want to disable normalization for this mutation, so that on successful response the normalization won't be repeted unnecessarily:

 ```jsx
 useMutation({